gvwilson/thirdbit/src/fiction/santas/index.md

 [^reliably]: There's a story behind that word "reliably", but it's best told some other time.

-Everyone could tell that Finner was a santa the moment he was born: people said his tiny little beard was the cutest thing they'd ever seen.
+Everyone could tell that Finner was a santa the moment he was born: his tiny little beard was the cutest they'd ever seen.
 And as he grew up,
 he loved santafying—at least, he tried to.
 After all,